 2019 Hydropower Status Report

-More than 21.8 gigawatts (GW) of renewable hydroelectric capacity was put into operation in 2018, according to the 2019 Hydropower Status Report.
+- More than 21.8 gigawatts (GW) of renewable hydroelectric capacity was put into operation in 2018.

 - Canada’s Minister of Natural Resources, Amarjeet Sohi, writes about industry efforts to build partnerships with indigenous communities and create long-term economic opportunities.